Oracle Backend for Microservices and AI

 b.
 Configure the Oracle Cloud Infrastructure CLI.
 See Configuring the CLI.

-6. Install the Oracle Backend for Spring Boot and Microservices command-line.
+6. Install the Oracle Backend for Microservices and AI command-line.

-The Oracle Backend for Spring Boot and Microservices command-line interface, oractl, is available for Linux and Mac systems.
+The Oracle Backend for Microservices and AI command-line interface, oractl, is available for Linux and Mac systems.
 Download the binary that you want from the Releases page and add it to your PATH environment variable.
 You can rename the binary to remove the suffix.

 If your environment is a Linux or Mac machine, run chmod +x on the downloaded binary.
 Also, if your environment is a Mac, run the following command.
 Otherwise, you get a security warning and the CLI does not work: